levoai/docs/docs/security-testing/testrunner.md

 :::info

-Depending on the region your apps are in, you may need to set a different Levo base URL for the satellite.
+Depending on the region your apps are in, you may need to set a different Levo base URL.

-For example, if the CLI will be used with `app.india-1.levo.ai`, use the following alias:
+For example, if the testrunner will be used with `app.india-1.levo.ai`, use the following alias:

 ```bash
 helm install \